joaomarcosrs/b3treefilereader/README.md

 #### 1. Reading txt file
 ---

-To reader the txt file just need to call the `file_reader_txt()` funcion, set the path appropriately and filters, where:
+To read the txt file just need to call the `file_reader_txt()` funcion, set the path appropriately and filters, where:

   > path: is the path where your txt files are